loudifier/chirplab/ROADMAP.md

 - [x] Harmonic Distortion
     - [ ] Option to set parameters of reference fundamental frequency response measurement parameters (e.g. use raw or fixed window for faster processing)
     - [ ] Experiment with adaptive windowing and/or add parameters for harmonic impulse windowing (likely very slow)
+    - [ ] Experiment with loudness frequency weighting to to see if a hearing model approach can produce better estimates for distortion audibility
-- [x] Phase Response
+- [x] Phase Response and Group Delay
     - Could use more thorough validation of current methods and experiments with other methods.
 Does a pilot tone help, and how do you compensate for significant phase shift of the pilot tone itself?
     - How does noise impact phase response?
 Is a measurement noise floor calculation meaningful?
-    - [ ] Group delay output option (or separate measurement that is mostly just a duplicate?)
+    - Group delay is a separate measurement, but is mostly just a wrapper for phase response with output in ms
-- [ ] Tracking Filter
+- [x] Tracking Filter
-    - [ ] Implement at least bandpass, highpass filters
+    - [x] Include highpass, bandpass, notch, and lowpass
+        - Do any other biquads make sense?
+        - Consider adding more brick wall-style filters, elliptical, etc.
-    - [ ] Implement filter tracking, signal level metering (moving RMS and peak hold that are consistent across different chirp lengths, sweep rates)
+    - [x] Implement filter tracking, signal level metering (moving RMS and peak metering that are consistent across different chirp lengths, sweep rates)
-    - [ ] Implement crest factor output option
+    - [x] Implement crest factor output option (implemented as a general purpose relative measurement where the measured and reference signal can be selected)
     - [ ] Come up with a better name that communicates this can be used for fundamental frequency response, rub and buzz, or even harmonic analysis.
-Maybe leave as-is but implement measurement presets with more descriptive names (e.g. "THD+N", "Rub and Buzz Crest Factor")
+Maybe leave as-is and rely on measurement presets with more descriptive names (e.g. "THD+N", "Rub and Buzz Crest Factor")
+    - [ ] Look at different ways to estimate noise floor, since filtered response could unintentionally leave some residual of the direct response that isn't present in the noise signal
+- [ ] Instantaneous Distortion
+    - [ ] Implement a speaker model that includes major nonlinearities.
+Probably a simple impulse response that includes the main tail of the IR (adjustable based on ETC decay, defaulting to T60?), with the window start adjustable to include the desired number of harmonics
+    - [ ] Do some experiments to compare Klippel-style Rub and Buzz measurements (speaker model that includes major nonlinearities) against AP-style Rub and Buzz measurements (high pass tracking filter)
 - [ ] Spectral Analysis
     - [ ] Experiment with builtin STFT options in SciPy/NumPy or roll a custom version that is easier to derive measurement data from
     - [ ] Parameters